 1. He really calls himself Darth Vader

-Unlike Trump, Bannon has a long record to support his ideology.
+Bannon has a long record to support his ideology.
 He became politically aware in the 1970s, he said, while serving on a US Navy destroyer in the Indian Ocean.
 President Jimmy Carter did not respond hard enough to the Iran hostage crisis, in his view.
 The event pushed him to the right - clearly anti-Muslim and vaguely racist.
-His ultra-conservative media organization, Breitbart, yields further insight into his worldview.
-He served as its executive chairman from 2012-2016 and wrote extensively for the platform.
+The ultraconservative media organization Breitbart yields further insight into his worldview.

 It was Breitbart's sensational headlines and conspiracy theories that helped push the Republican Party further right and ushered Trump into the White House.
 In 2016, Bannon was asked if his alt-right movement was racist and anti-Semitic.
 "Are there anti-Semites within the alt-right?
 Absolutely.
 Are there racists within the alt-right?
 Absolutely.
 But I don't think the movement itself is anti-Semitic."